ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Troubleshooting Guide.md

 ﻿
-# **IOS MCN v0.1.0 Agartala Release - CORE Troubleshooting Guide**
+# **IOS MCN v0.1.0 Agartala Release Troubleshooting Guide: IOSMCN-Core v0.1**

 ## Introduction

-The guide lists the possible errors and issues facing in the installation and running of SD-Core on the server.
+The guide lists the possible errors and issues facing in the installation and running of IOSMCN-Core on the server.
 There are many networks interfaces and pods for each services on the 5G core solution.
 The connections, interfaces, pods and other services are covered on the troubleshooting guide.

 ## Purpose and Audience